Keyboard shortcuts

 Typically a user does not need to know anything about OpenXR to use the plugin, so this section of the handbook is for advanced users who are looking for a way to directly consume the OpenXR data coming directly from either a SenseGlove device or if enabled in the plugin settings from hand-tracking.

 Since the SenseGlove Unreal Engine Plugin registers itself as an OpenXRHandTracking motion controller device it becomes a hand-tracking provider for Unreal Engine, thus the OpenXR data from SenseGlove could always be retrieved from the Unreal Engine's IXTrackingSystem with one caveat.
-The caveat is if another OpenXR-compatible hand-tracking plugin, e.g. Epic's own OpenXRHandTracking, is enabled simultaneously it's not guaranteed that the FXRMotionControllerData retrieved from the IXTrackingSystem::GetMotionControllerData() method is coming from SenseGlove, as this method returns the first hand-tracking plugin it could find.
-Thus, SenseGlove provides its own implementation of GetMotionControllerData() which guarantees the retrieved FXRMotionControllerData is coming from the SenseGlove Unreal Engine Plugin; and this is the preferred way to that.
+The caveat is if another OpenXR-compatible hand-tracking plugin, e.g. Epic's own OpenXRHandTracking, is enabled simultaneously it's not guaranteed that the FXRHandTrackingState structs retrieved from the IXTrackingSystem::GetMotionControllerData() and IXTrackingSystem::GetHandTrackingState() methods are coming from SenseGlove, as these methods return the first hand-tracking plugin they could find.
+Thus, SenseGlove provides its own implementation of GetMotionControllerData() and GetHandTrackingState() which guarantee the retrieved FXRHandTrackingState are coming from the SenseGlove Unreal Engine Plugin; and this is the preferred way to that.